top of page

 "...for Assateague belonged to the wild things, and the wild ponies whose ancestors had lived on it since the days of the Spanish galleon."

-Perhaps nowhere else in children's literature is the idea of freedom versus captivity for animals so movingly explored as it is in Misty of Chincoteague.
+Perhaps nowhere else in children's literature is the idea of freedom versus captivity for animals so movingly explored as in Misty of Chincoteague.

 What happens next sets the tone of the book.
 I recently read Misty of Chincoteague again for the first time since childhood.
 I could empathize with the two children in the story and their longing to have an Assateague foal for their own.
 Yet, I found my sympathies were all with the wild things.